Mr. JAMES THOMSON.

 beauties; but before we speak of these, we beg leave to relate the

-Winter [←] was published, Mr. Thomson sent a copy of it as a
+As soon as Winter was published, Mr. Thomson sent a copy of it as a

 present to Mr. Joseph Mitchell, his countryman, and brother poet, who,